 How many web searches are made each day what are these SEO statistics?

 Web browsing is something that we apparently do a lot.
 87% of smart phone users do it at least once every day.
 For a company like Google this is big news.
 When Google was founded in 1998, it was taking 10,000 search queries per day.
+When it comes to SEO you can try here to get the best services.

 Today it it handles, on average, around 40,000 search queries every second.
 That is around a whopping 3.5 billion (Internetlivestats, 2019) searches every day, especially when you consider that only a decade ago the figure was 1.9 billion for the same amount of time.
 When you take that figure and run with it, the yearly searches is a very long number 1,261,440,000,000, that’s 1.3 trillion in simple terms.